Ondo State Wealth Creation Agency: The Profarmers & Agropreneurs Sustainable Scheme (P.A.S.S)

 The Profarmers & Agropreneurs Sustainable Scheme (P.A.S.S.) was launched on 19 May 2014 by the Mimiko administration.
 Under the scheme, young graduates are assigned to the Agro Business Cities and other units under WECA for training and practical knowledge.
-Between 18–24 months, the trainees are taught the business of agriculture through the entire value chain of agricultural finance, supply of input, production, preservation, and processing, packaging, marketing, distribution, and other services, including export.
+Between 18 and 24 months, the trainees are taught the business of agriculture through the entire value chain of agricultural finance, supply of input, production, preservation, and processing, packaging, marketing, distribution, and other services, including export.
 The Ondo State government provides all the agricultural inputs and basic facilities such as land, accommodation, electricity, and training under the scheme.
 The participant is paid a monthly stipend, in collaboration with the Nigerian Federal Government under the SURE-P Graduate Internship Scheme (GIS).
 The Profarmers & Agropreneurs Sustainable Scheme is a participation-ownership scheme where the participants develop agro-enterprises wholly funded by WECA.
 The trainees are entitled to profits from the proceeds of sale of agricultural products they produce during their stay in the agro business cities, while the capital is injected back into the business.
 The farm produce is bought at competitive market prices by the Ondo State government.